ADA Regulations for Public Rights of Way

 - Additional information is available from the Public Rights-of-Way Access Advisory Committee's final report.

-Clark County has a one-page handout (PDF) that explains why the county rebuilds sidewalks on street corners prior to some road preservation projects.
+Clark County Public Works has a one-page handout (PDF) that explains why the county rebuilds sidewalks on street corners prior to some road preservation projects.